NFDI4BIOIMAGE/training/_sources/authors/riccardo_massei.md

 NFDI4BIOIMAGE is a consortium within the framework of the National Research Data Infrastructure (NFDI) in Germany.
 In this talk, the consortium and the contribution to the work programme by the Helmholtz Centre for Environmental Research (UFZ) in Leipzig are outlined.

-Tags: Research Data Management, Bioimage Analysis, Nfdi4Bioimage
+Tags: Research Data Management, Bioimage Analysis, Nfdi4Bioimage, Exclude From Dalia

 Content type: Slides